om6363-crypto/ChessSystem/README.md

 Add detailed player match history
 Implement user authentication
 Enable sorting and filtering across more columns

 🏅 Contact
 For any inquiries, feel free to reach out via omsingh6363@gmail.com.

-⚖️ License
-This project is licensed under the MIT License.
-See the LICENSE file for details.